 Sink deep into the lushness of the grass and the fresh summer air, the sounds of an outdoor concert soaring around you.

 Your journey through the sounds of Oklahoma is just ahead.
 Spin the wheel, pick a point and get started.

 WinStar World Casino and Resort is the biggest casino in the world, located at the Southern Gateway to Adventure Road.
-It’s home to more than you might believe – three hotel towers, 1500 luxurious hotel rooms, two pools, 27 holes of golf, a 3,500-seat theatre and more games than anywhere in the world.
+It’s home to more than you might believe – three hotel towers, 1500 luxurious hotel rooms, two pools, two championship 18-hole golf courses, a 3,500-seat theatre and more games than anywhere in the world.